Dakota County assistance programs.

 The Dakota Community Action Council is a non-profit that helps deal with the causes of poverty.
 (952) 985-5300.

 Additional food programs - There are several other government or non-profits to contact for help.
+There are pantries, soup kitchens, and even budgeting classes on how to grocery shop.
 Emergency resources are offered as well as more long term support, such as applications to food stamps or WIC vouchers for baby formula.
-If these locations can’t help you, then find other food pantries in Dakota County.
+If these locations can’t help you, then find other free food pantries in Dakota County.